 And while it is possible to find the ultimate offer or a selection of 2 or 3 from the many that can be rotated for maximum impact, the bigger emphasis is on the email creative testing that’s happening simultaneously with the offer testing.
 The high-frequency email spotlight testing described above is the only answer we’ve found to beat the fatigue.
 We believe the email spotlights are where we are making the most impact on increasing sales.

 Another leverage point we get from identifying winning email creative is that we’re able to roll the winning copy out in other channels like web and social.

-The least successful membership offer testing results show the hard full-priced offer is a loser
+The least successful membership offer testing results show the full-priced hard offer is a loser

 Selling your magazine without a free intro, or low-priced offer can be tough.
-We’ve seen hard offers work with low intro prices, but at full price, selling these alone can be a hard way to make a living.
+We’ve seen hard offers work with low intro prices, but at full price, selling these alone can be a tough way to make a living.